mohammad-khalilpour/mohammad-khalilpour/README.md

 ### About me

-Studing AI and creating django projects for fun
+Studying AI and creating django projects for fun

 ## My Significant Projects
 ML